jonnonz1/nz-statute-book/acts/public/2014/victims-orders-against-violent-offenders-act-2014.md

 In this Act, unless the context otherwise requires,—
   - **associate** means a person against whom a final non-contact order applies pursuant to a direction made under section 12
   - **child** means a boy or girl under the age of 14 years
-  - **court** means a District Court, and includes a District Court Judge
+  - **court** means the District Court, and includes a District Court Judge
   - **encourage** includes to incite, counsel, or procure
   - **final non-contact order** means a non-contact order referred to in section 9(4)
   - **immediate family** , in relation to a victim,—